FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 excerpt_separator: "<!--more-->"
 ---

-You can update your forms look and feel using themes.
-In this tutorial, you'll modify an advanced registration form to give it a better user experience.
+When a user is registering, you want to provide an on-brand look and feel, as well as a great user experience.
+In this tutorial, you'll improve an advanced registration form's display.

 <!--more-->